 By default, the columns inside RadGridView are resizable.
-The user is able to easily change the column's width by positioning the mouse over the column's vertical grid line and dragging it until the desired size is achieved.
+The users can easily change the column's width by positioning the mouse over the column's vertical grid line and dragging it until they achieve the desired size.

 There are two ways to disable resizing of columns in the user interface:

-- To restrict resizing of all columns by the user set the AllowColumnResize property of RadGridView to false
+- To restrict the user from resizing all columns, set the AllowColumnResize property of RadGridView to

 this.radGridView1.AllowColumnResize = false;

 Me.RadGridView1.AllowColumnResize = False